HAKORADev/VODER/Guide.md

 **Technical Notes:**

-STS requires NVIDIA GPU with minimum 8GB VRAM.
-The Seed‑VC model only runs on GPU and cannot be used on CPU.
+STS runs on CPU without GPU.
 Input audio is automatically resampled to 22050 Hz for model processing, and output is resampled to 44100 Hz for playback.

+**Memory Requirements:** STS requires approximately 13GB RAM (8GB base + 5GB for Seed-VC model).

 ---